 Renewable Electricity

 We continue to progress toward our goal to source 100% renewable electricity by 2030.
-Our strategy includes selecting green tariffs and other renewable grid electricity options from local providers and exploring power purchase agreements (PPAs) that can secure a long-term supply of renewable electricity by contracting directly with solar or wind power developers.
+Our strategy includes selecting green tariffs and other renewable grid electricity options from local providers and exploring power purchase agreements (PPAs) and EAC purchases that can secure a long-term supply of renewable electricity by contracting directly with solar or wind power developers.
 Furthermore, we are considering opportunities for on-site solar arrays at Elanco properties with physical space and attributes that could support such installations.

 For more information, see our GHG and Energy issue brief.